hellohaptik/docs_haptik/docs/bot-analytics/basic-analysis.md

 ![Overview Task Completion](assets/basic-overview-task-completion.png)

 >Tip: You can make changes to the task flow for improving the experience.
-This metric can guide you in understand how those changes are performing.
+This metric can guide you to understand how those changes are performing.

 ## ***Bot Automation***
 The next tab is Bot Automation.
 This tab tells you about what percentage of the incoming user messages the bot was automatically able to respond to.